 I'm seeing an "Unable to connect to database: Your password has expired" errorA "Your password has expired.
-To log in you must change it using a client that supports expired passwords" error is generated by your MySQL server, rather than by MIDAS booking system.
+To log in you must change it using a client that supports expired passwords" error is generated by your MySQL server, rather than by your MIDAS booking system itself.

-It is caused as a result of a password expiration policy on your MySQL server which automatically expires MySQL user account passwords, forcing you to change them on a recurring basis.
+It is caused as a result of a password expiration policy configured on your MySQL server which automatically expires MySQL user account passwords on a recurring interval, forcing you to change them.

 MIDAS cannot change MySQL account passwords for you.
 You will therefore need to login to your MySQL server and manually update the expired MySQL account password accordingly.